-Thank you for visiting Island Folk Pottery, the home of Heather Goff and Bill O’Callaghan
+Thank you for visiting Island Folk Pottery, the home of artists Heather Goff and Bill O’Callaghan.

 May – December, the sculpture trail is open daily to the public.
 January – April, it closes for winter maintenance.
 Our pottery shop is open now by appointment.
 Please call 508-955-9944 to set up a time.
 May – December, the shop is open Wednesday – Saturday from 11-5, Sundays 2-5 or by appointment.
 There is ample parking on the driveway.
 The Sculpture Trail entrance is just across from the driveway on Marion’s Way.
 We look forward to your visit!